9beach/jech-set-theory-solutions/README.md

 ---

 # A solutions manual for Set Theory by Thomas Jech
-December 2017, for no special reason I started studying mathematics and writing a solutions manual for
+In 2017, for no special reason I started studying mathematics, and writing a solutions manual for
 [Set Theory by Thomas Jech](https://www.amazon.com/Set-Theory-Thomas-Jech/dp/3540440852).